7 Things Attendees Love About the Regulatory Convergence

 5. The Opportunity to Share Your Take

-Go to just about any event these days and people will be live tweeting, blogging and posting pictures to share their experiences with others in attendance and around the world.
+Go to just about any event these days and people will be live tweeting, blogging, posting pictures or updating their LinkedIn feeds to share their experiences with others in attendance and around the world.
 Go ahead and share yours.
-The Regulatory Convergence will offer a multitude of tweet-worthy speakers and presentations.
+The Regulatory Convergence will offer a multitude of share-worthy speakers and presentations.
 Giving your perspective can help spotlight your own expertise and position you as a keen observer worth paying attention to, or your company’s status as an important player in regulatory circles.
-Be sure to tag your tweets and posts with the #2018RAPS
+Be sure to tag your tweets and posts with the #2019RAPS

 hashtag and use the conference mobile app so you can be part of the running conversation.